Gabelle: Introduction

-In 1229, when the Albigensian Crusades were brought to a close by Louis IX and his mother (Blanche of Castile), France gained control of the Rhône Estuary and nearby Mediterranean coast.
-This led to the establishment of the first French Mediterranean port city of Aigues-Mortes in 1246, literally translated to Dead Waters, and the creation of a vast network of salt-evaporation ponds.
-These saltworks would fund Louis' crusading ambitions in the Middle East.
-A profitable means of generating revenue for France's wars, this royal control over salt and its production stands as the origin of the infamous French salt gabelle.
+In 1229, when the Albigensian Crusades were brought to a close by King Louis IX and his mother (Blanche of Castile), France gained control of the Rhône Estuary and nearby Mediterranean coast.
+This led to the establishment of the first French Mediterranean port city, Aigues-Mortes ("dead waters"), in 1246.
+Here, salt-evaporation ponds and storehouses were constructed.
+These saltworks were intended to finance Louis' crusading ambitions in the Middle East.
+The means by which this salt would enrich the royal treasury was through a special duty on salt producers, which became the origin of the gabelle.

 The temporary tax under St. Louis (as he became known) was extended in 1259 by his brother Charles I, further establishing royal control over salt, in this case over the Berre saltworks near Marseilles.
 This salt administration would eventually encompass Peccais, Aigues-Mortes, and the region of Camargue and come to be known as the Pays de petites gabelles.
-On March 16, 1341, Philip VI of Valois established the first permanent royal tax on salt in France, known as the Pays de grandes gabelles.
+On 16 March 1341, King Philip VI established the first permanent royal tax on salt in France, known as the Pays de grandes gabelles.

 Repressive as a state monopoly, it was made doubly so by the government obliging every individual above the age of eight years to buy weekly a minimum quantity of salt at a fixed price.
 Known as the Sel de devoir, translated to "salt duty", citizens in the Pays de grandes gabelles region were forced to buy up to 7 kilograms (15lb) of salt per year.
-Furthermore, they were unable to use this salt for making salted products, which was considered illegal and could lead to charges of faux saunage, or salt fraud.
-Failing to adhere to this could lead to imprisonment and, if repeated, death.

 Each province had a Greniers à sel (a salt granary) where all salt produced from that region had to be taken in order to be bought (at a fixed price) and sold (at an inflated price).